-Use Minimum area Minimum dimension Design elements Multiple dwelling 50m 2 5 metres Provides for clothes drying and recreational facilities; One continuous area; and Separated from any habitable room by a minimum of 3 metres.
-Retirement facility or Residential care facility Indoor commu specified belo l communal open space as Rooming accommodation Rate of 5m 2 per resident 5 metres One continuous area; 20% shaded; and 10% of the provided area is screened for use for clothes drying.
-Indoor communal space Rate of 1m 2 per resident and 40m 2 - Located centrally; andProvides a range of facilities.
+Use Minimum area Minimum dimension Design elements Multiple dwelling 50m 5 metres Provides for clothes drying and recreational facilities; One continuous area; and Separated from any habitable room by a minimum of 3 metres.
+Retirement facility or Residential care facility Indoor commu specified belo l communal open space as Rooming accommodation Rate of 5m per resident 5 metres One continuous area; 20% shaded; and 10% of the provided area is screened for use for clothes drying.
+Indoor communal space Rate of 1m per resident and 40m - Located centrally; andProvides a range of facilities.
 Communal open space 30% site area and 50m2 5 metres Provided at ground level.

-Use Minimum area Minimum dimension Design elements Short-term accommodation 50m 2 and 20% site area 5 metres • O ocated at ground level; one continuous area; and 0% of the provided area is creened for use for clothes rying.
-Tourist park Includes at least each of the below communal facilities. or (u ocated within 100 metres if the sites they serve unless private recreation acilities are provided); and eparated from any site by minimum of 10 metres.
-Covered cooking area 50m 2 - ncluding barbeque and ish washing facilities • Laundry - - ncluding clothes drying acilities.
-Recreational open space Rate of 5m 2 per site - ncluding a children's layground.
+Use Minimum area Minimum dimension Design elements Short-term accommodation 50m and 20% site area 5 metres Located at ground level; One continuous area; and 10% of the provided area is screened for use for clothes drying.
+Tourist park Includes at leathe below confacilities.
+Located within 100 metres of the sites they serve (unless private recreation facilities are provided); and Separated from any site by a minimum of 10 metres.
+Covered cooking area 50m - Including barbeque and dish washing facilities Laundry - - Including clothes drying facilities.
+Recreational open space Rate of 5m per site - Including a children's playground.